pytest-dev/pytest-xdist/README.rst

 Specifying test exec environments in an ini file
 ------------------------------------------------

-pytest supports ini-style cofiguration.
+You can use pytest's ini file configuration to avoid typing common options.
 You can for example make running with three subprocesses your default like this:

 .. code-block:: ini